A Survey on 3D Gaussian Splatting: Application Areas and Tasks

 \subsection{Large-scale Scene Reconstruction}

-Large-scale scene reconstruction is a critical component in fields such as autonomous driving, aerial surveying, and AR/VR, demanding both photorealistic visual quality and real-time rendering capabilities.
+Large-scale scene reconstruction is a critical component in fields such as autonomous driving and aerial surveying.
 Before the emergence of 3D GS, the task has been approached using NeRF based methods, which, while effective for smaller scenes, often fall short in detail and rendering speed when scaled to larger areas (\eg, over 1.5 $km^{2}$).
-Though 3D GS has demonstrated considerable advantages over NeRFs, the direct application of 3D GS to large-scale environments introduces significant challenges.
-3D GS requires an immense number of Gaussians to maintain visual quality over extensive areas, leading to prohibitive GPU memory demands and considerable computational burdens during rendering.
-For instance, a scene spanning 2.7 $km^{2}$ may require over 20 million Gaussians, pushing the limits of even the most advanced hardware (\eg, NVIDIA A100 with 40GB memory)~\cite{liu2024citygaussian}.
+Though GS has demonstrated considerable advantages over NeRFs, the direct application of GS to large-scale environments introduces significant challenges.
+GS requires an immense number of Gaussians to maintain visual quality, leading to prohibitive GPU memory demands and computational burdens.
+For instance, a scene spanning 2.7 $km^{2}$ may require over 20 million Gaussians, pushing the limits of commonly used GPUs (\eg, NVIDIA A100 40GB)~\cite{liu2024citygaussian}.

 To address the highlighted challenges, researchers have made significant strides in two key areas: \textbf{i}) For \textbf{training}, a divide-and-conquer strategy~\cite{liu2024citygaussian,lin2024vastgaussian,ren2024octree,kerbl2024hierarchical} has been adopted, which segments a large scene into multiple, independent cells.
 This facilitates parallel optimization for expansive environments.
 An additional challenge lies in maintaining visual quality, as large-scale scenes often feature texture-less surfaces that can hamper the effectiveness of optimization such as Gaussian initialization and density control (Sec.~\ref{sec:3dgs_optm}).
 Enhancing the optimization algorithm presents a viable solution to mitigate this issue~\cite{cheng2024gaussianpro,lin2024vastgaussian}. \textbf{ii}) Regarding \textbf{rendering}, the adoption of the Level of Details (LoD) technique from computer graphics has proven instrumental.
 LoD adjusts the complexity of 3D scenes to balance visual quality with computational efficiency.
 Current implementations involve feeding only the essential Gaussians to the rasterizer~\cite{lin2024vastgaussian}, or designing explicit LoD structures like the Octree~\cite{ren2024octree} and hierarchy~\cite{kerbl2024hierarchical}.
 Furthermore, integrating extra input modalities like LiDAR can further enhanced the reconstruction process~\cite{wu2024hgs,wu2024mm,xiong2024gauu}.